CSPS-EFPC-DAAN/Data-AI-ML/README.md

-# Welcome to the data stream!
+# Welcome to the Data and AI/ML streams!